rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

             owl:qualifiedCardinality "1"^^xsd:nonNegativeInteger ] ;
     skos:definition "DoubleList is an ordered sequence of double values."@en .
 ```
+Here usage of `common:list` is wrong because it is the owl:ObjectProperty.
 This post-processing step ensures that in axioms the locally defined property is used.

 ```turtle